 There is no exact number for the rate of our best estimates, which come from studies done in the last five to ten years, reveal that 45-50% of married women and 50-60% of married men engage in extramarital affairs at some point in their relationships. - Divorce MagazineTOP

 Although monogamy and other marital relationships stemming from social conditioning can justifiably be compared to engineered foods, it's also true that we don't eat all our food raw off the ground while wandering around in bear skins and living in caves.
 Some engineering is good for us.
-The question is what sort of benefit does engineered monogamy have?
+The question is what sort of benefit does engineered relationships like monogamy have?
 Apparently it was good for the Romans.
 But why?